.JSON JavaScript Object Notation

 jq '.' input.json

 jq with the identity filter '.' reads, parses, and pretty-prints JSON with syntax highlighting.
-Exits non-zero on invalid JSON, doubling as a validator.
+Exits with non-zero status on invalid JSON, making it a validator and formatter in one command.

 python3 -m json.tool input.json

-Python's built-in json.tool module parses and pretty-prints JSON.
-Exits with an error message and non-zero status on invalid input.
-No third-party packages needed.
+Python's built-in json.tool module parses and pretty-prints JSON with 4-space indentation.
+Exits with an error message on invalid input.
+No third-party packages required — available anywhere Python is installed.

 jq '.data.users[] | {name: .name, email: .email}' input.json

-Pipes each element of the .data.users array through a projection, outputting only name and email fields. jq expressions compose like Unix pipelines.
+Pipes each element of the .data.users array through a projection, outputting only name and email fields as new JSON objects. jq expressions compose like Unix pipelines for powerful data extraction.

 jq -c '.' input.json > output.json

 The -c (compact) flag outputs JSON on a single line with no extra whitespace.
-Reduces file size for deployment without changing data.
+Reduces file size for deployment and API transmission without changing any data values.

 LOW